MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 manual definition of both the single-fibre voxel mask (or just a voxel mask for isotropic tissues); the fibre directions can also be provided manually if necessary (otherwise a tensor fit will be used).

+For more information, refer to the
+:ref:`manual algorithm documentation <dwi2response_manual>`.

 'msmt_5tt' algorithm
 ^^^^^^^^^^^^^^^^^^^^